The Musicians (Caravaggio): Provenance

-After Cardinal del Monte's death, this painting was sold on May 8, 1628 and changed hands a few more time before being inventoried in 1638 by Cardinal Richelieu and by the Duchesse d'Aiguillon in whose collection it remained until 1657.
+After Cardinal del Monte's death, this painting was sold on May 8, 1628 and changed hands a few more times before being inventoried in 1638 by Cardinal Richelieu and by the Duchesse d'Aiguillon in whose collection it remained until 1657.
 This painting disappeared at one point in time and the whereabouts were unknown.
 According to the catalog entry at the Metropolitan Museum of Art, New York, a museum benefactor, Jacob S. Rogers purchased it from a house sale in 1952.

 It is now held in the Metropolitan Museum of Art, New York, where it has been since 1952.
 It underwent extensive restoration in 1983.

-Description & Interpretations
+Description and interpretations

 The picture displays four boys in classical costume (Greek or Roman robes): three figures playing various musical instruments or singing and the fourth dressed as Cupid and reaching towards some grapes.
 The picture is an allegory relating music to the sustenance of love in the same way that food is the sustenance of life.